doctordns/ReskitBuildScripts/README.md

 ## Introduction

-This repo holds the build scripts for the Reskit.org domain.
+This repository holds the build scripts for the Reskit.org domain.
 I use this domain and the VMs in my books, speaking, and training.
-These scripts are not a fully baked automation solution but allows you to create just the VMs you need In my advanced class, I also get the students to run these scripts during class as a learning exercise.
+These scripts are not a fully baked automation solution but allows you to create just the VMs you need In advanced PowerShell class, students run and then dissect these scripts

 These scripts work for me, in my environment and on my systems.
 I make no promises other than they should work if you are careful.